Full-stack marketing - an expertise across different channels and platforms allow to find a best marketing mix for your project.

 - Long term where Content marketing is a king

 By paid marketing I mean mostly Pay Per Click things.
-Take AdWords - for already formed needs and niches it’s a perfect crash test of unit economy - coz on every dollar spent it should generate revenue.
+Take AdWords - for already formed needs and niches, it’s a perfect crash test of the unit economy - because on every dollar spent it should generate revenue.

 In long run we are digging two things:

 First is Content Marketing (somewhat similar SEO).
 Now it mainly consists of

 - Rad content creation.
 Having a diverse team helps a lot here - while copywriting is the heart of content - design & coding helps a lot.
 Not to forget idea validation part, where every topic pitched to the editor, must have a verified demand